MikeSpa/ethernaut/contracts/13/WRITEUP.md

 Success condition:
 > Make it past the gatekeeper and register as an entrant to pass this level.

 We need to pass the three modifier.
 Modifier gateOne simply require that the `msg.sender` is different from `tx.origin`.
 We can easily pass that by having a contract call the GatekeeperOne instance.
-Modifier gateTwo require a specific gaz amount left, we can determine how much gaz to sent in order of having the wanted gas left when we enter the second modifier.
+Modifier gateTwo require a specific gaz amount left, we can determine how much gas to sent in order of having the wanted gas left when we enter the second modifier.
 Modifier gateThree require a specific key that pass different conditions based on the our EOA address.

 ### Gate One